 I think I’ve finally figured out how to use power point and I have to agree with some of my blog friends — it’s the way to go!

 The first game (with 5 very cute Halloween variations) is a match and cover game.
 It’s played with 10-frame cards.

-This game helps the kids become familiar with 10-frames (visualizing numbers 1 to 10) and helps with subitizing, too.
+This game helps the kids become familiar with 10-frames (visualizing numbers in relation to 10) and helps with subitizing, too.

 The spinner can be used with a paper clip and pencil.

 Thanks for visiting and have a super day!